-Certainly, a lot of hard work by the US Trade Representative’s Office was involved.
-But some elements of the agreement itself as well as efforts by USDA and others played a significant role as well.
+Certainly, a lot of hard work by the U.S. Trade Representative’s Office was involved.
+But some elements of the agreement itself, as well as efforts by USDA and others, played a significant role as well.

-The Dominican Republic-Central America Free Trade Agreement (CAFTA-DR) agreement was the first agreement to include trade capacity building efforts.
+The Dominican Republic-Central America Free Trade Agreement (CAFTA-DR) was the first agreement to include trade capacity building efforts.
 The goal of these efforts was to improve the ability of other government authorities to implement, execute and manage institutions that impact trade.

 There are several signs that these capacity building efforts, combined with expanded market access through TRQs and lower tariffs, have been successful for all involved.

 For U.S. poultry growers, Guatemala has become a major export destination.
 In 2005, the year before the agreement went into effect, Guatemala was the 16th largest export destination for U.S. poultry.
-Last year, it was 6th.
+Last year, it was sixth.
 U.S. market share rose from 53 percent to 93 percent over the same period, Figure 1.

-Importantly, the agreement has not led the collapse of the Guatemalan poultry industry, as some predicted.
+Importantly, the agreement has not led to the collapse of the Guatemalan poultry industry, as some predicted.
 In fact, domestic production of poultry increased by 32 percent between 2005 and 2016.
 Rather than replacing locally grown poultry with imported poultry, Guatemalan consumers, more confident in the safety of the product, ate more --- of each!
 Per capita consumption has risen to slightly more than 40 pounds in 2016, a 20 percent increase from 2005, Figure 2.